hammockman/timesaner/README.md

 | `TS_XXXXX.tsf` | `XXXXX` is a 5 digit employee code.
 This is the only file that is modified when the user saves the timesheer (Ctrl+s)|
 | `TS_XXXXX.TMP` | Appears to be generated when a coressponding `.tsf` file cannot be saved. |

+A startup TS3 retrieves task structure from a company server